philipturner/amx-benchmarks/README.md

 | DTRSM | - |
 | ZTRSM | - |

+_GFLOPS/k for each operation used in quantum chemistry.
+This metric compares each operation's execution speed regardless of the algorithm used to perform it, or the formula used to estimate GFLOPS.
+Complex-valued operations use GFLOPS/0.25k to directly compare ALU utilization to real-valued operations.
+For every operation listed so far, complex-valued versions are slower because they must de-interleave the numbers before processing them._

 ## Related Work

 | | ISA Documentation | Performance Documentation | OSS GEMM Libraries |